Deborah Doane Dempsey: Early life and education

-Naval career
+Maritime career

 Dempsey began her career with Exxon Mobil as a Third Mate.
 She later moved to Lykes Brothers Steamship Company, where she advanced to a Master Mariner, becoming the first American woman to achieve the rank and to command a cargo ship on international voyages.

 She was the first woman to become a regular member of the Council of American Master Mariners.
 She also served as a ship captain during the Gulf War and Desert Shield, and later worked as a professional ship pilot on the Columbia River Bar for over 20 years.
 She was also a navigator for the Newport Bermuda Race for the U.S. Women's Challenge Team.
 In March 2012, Dempsey fell into the Pacific Ocean while transferring vessels.
 The crew performed rescue maneuvers and had Dempsey out of the water within minutes.

 Rescue effort

-In January 1993, Dempsey gained national recognition when she and her crew of four successfully rescued a drifting 634-foot freighter (with over 387,000 gallons of oil on board) threatening to crash onto the Frying Pan Shoals off the coast of North Carolina.
+In January 1993, Dempsey gained national recognition when she and her crew of four successfully rescued a drifting 634-foot freighter (with over 387,000 gallons of oil on board) threatening to ground on Frying Pan Shoals off the coast of North Carolina.
 She received a letter of commendation from President Bill Clinton for her efforts.
 Dempsey was credited with not only saving the 22 million dollar vessel but also with preventing a possible oil spill that could have devastated the North Carolina Coast.